x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/secure-outlook-for-ios-and-android.md

 <a name="leverageenterprise"> </a>

 > [!IMPORTANT]
-> THe Allow/Block/Quarantine (ABQ) list provides no security guarantees (if a client spoofs the DeviceType header, it might be possible to bypass blocking for a particular device type).
+> The Allow/Block/Quarantine (ABQ) list provides no security guarantees (if a client spoofs the DeviceType header, it might be possible to bypass blocking for a particular device type).
 To securely restrict access to specific device types, we recommend that you configure conditional access policies.
 For more information, see [App-based conditional access with Intune](https://docs.microsoft.com/intune/app-based-conditional-access-intune).

 The richest and broadest protection capabilities for Office 365 data are available when you subscribe to the Enterprise Mobility + Security suite, which includes Microsoft Intune and Azure Active Directory Premium features, such as conditional access.
 At a minimum, you will want to deploy a conditional access policy that only allows connectivity to Outlook for iOS and Android from mobile devices and an Intune app protection policy that ensures the corporate data is protected.